fkyprianou/deved-platform/content/blog/en/secure-your-inbound-media-files-with-the-vonage-messages-api.md

 outdated: false
 replacement_url: ""
 ---
-Vonage’s [Message’s API](https://developer.vonage.com/en/messages/overview) enables two-way conversations across a number of different messaging channels.
-Many of these channels support the sending and receiving of media files, such as images, audio, and video.
+Vonage’s [Message API](https://developer.vonage.com/en/messages/overview) enables two-way conversations across a number of different messaging channels.
+Many of these channels support sending and receiving media files, such as images, audio, and video.

 This multi-media messaging is extremely useful for a wide variety of situations.
 Examples might include a customer needing to send a business a video of a faulty product malfunctioning, or images of damage caused in transit to a delivery.